 Consultant and contributor on science and arts/science collaborations for the printed media, radio, theatre, academia and The Poetry Society.

-2015: Fulcrum event on social dilemmas for Dr Matthew Johnson’s cross-cultural project ‘Good Culture and Precariousness’ (http://wp.lancs.ac.uk/good-culture/), Ashington, Northumberland.
+2015: Led the Fulcrum event on social dilemmas for Dr Matthew Johnson’s cross-cultural project ‘Good Culture and Precariousness’ (http://wp.lancs.ac.uk/good-culture/), Ashington, Northumberland.
 June.
 For my report on the event, 'Cooperation Games Event, Ashington', see: http://wp.lancs.ac.uk/good-culture/events/cooperation-games/.

 2015: Two workshops on ‘Correlation and Causation’ in the series of ‘Science Tips for Policy Makers’, Fulcrum Arts and Research workshops based on Nature Comment paper.
 Culture Lab, Newcastle University, March-April.

 2014-2016: Psychological consultant to Improbable theatre company on ‘Opening Skinners’ Box’, devised theatre show at Northern Stage, Newcastle (April 2016) and other venues, based on 20th century psychology studies.
 September 2014-April 2016.